Taxin2012/run2apps/README.md

 # run2apps
 Program that runs two apps.
+Was used for Discord RPC for applications that don't have it.

 How to use:
 1) Put all files to the root of the needed folder;